cujojs/most/docs/api.md

 most.fromPromise(promise): ----a|
 ```

 Create a stream containing the outcome of a promise.
 If the promise fulfills, the stream will contain the promise's value.
 If the promise rejects, the stream will be in an error state with the promise's rejection reason as its error.
 See [flatMapError](#flatmaperror) for error recovery.
+End signal value of the stream is always `null`.

 ### most.from